 - Associated with the Communist organization Workers World Party

-Becker was a leading Bay Area activist in the protest rallies against the first Gulf War, and he helped organize a January 19, 1991 San Francisco demonstration that reportedly drew 200,000 participants.
-Following the war, he helped coordinate the International War Crimes Tribunal, which investigated allegations of war crimes and crimes against humanity committed by the United States before, during, and after the Gulf War.
+A leading Bay Area activist in the protest rallies against the first Gulf War, Becker helped organize a January 19, 1991 demonstration in San Francisco that reportedly drew 200,000 participants.
+After the war ws over, Becker helped coordinate an International War Crimes Tribunal which Ramsey Clark established to investigate allegations of American “war crimes” and “crimes against humanity” committed before, during, and after the Gulf War.

-In February 1994 Becker traveled to Iraq with an IAC "fact-finding delegation" headed by Ramsey Clark, and he represented the IAC at an international meeting (held in Baghdad) to oppose the United Nations sanctions on Iraq.
-Soon thereafter, Becker co-produced the video, Blockade: The Silent War Against Iraq, which condemned "the catastrophic effects of the UN sanctions on Iraq."
+In February 1994 Becker traveled to Iraq with an IAC “fact-finding delegation” headed by Ramsey Clark.
+Becker also represented the IAC at an international meeting held by opponents of the United Nations' sanctions against Iraq.

 Becker co-authored the 1998 IAC book NATO in the Balkans and spoke at many teach-ins and forums against the 1999 U.S./NATO war in Yugoslavia.